 ✔ Power outlets at every seat

-The real value: If you typically spend $30 on airport food and drinks, plus you value 2 hours of productive work time at $50/hour, each lounge visit delivers approximately $130-150 in value per person.
+The real value: If you typically spend $30 on airport food and drinks, plus you value 2 hours of productive work time, each lounge visit delivers approximately $130–150 in value per person.

-For Denver-based travelers specifically: Since DEN is one of United's major hubs and serves as a connection point for coast-to-coast travel, you're likely to pass through here 4-6 times per year if you travel regularly.
+For Denver-based travelers specifically: Since DEN is a major United hub and connection point for coast-to-coast travel, you're likely to pass through 4–6 times per year if you travel regularly.
 That's where the math on premium cards with lounge access really works out.

 Best Overall Card: American Express Platinum Card®